leongaoleon/project_one/README.md

 ## Purpose of the Project:

-    1. Identify the best performing type of currency during a “normal period” and during the “pandemic period”.
+    i) Identify the best performing type of currency during a “normal period” and during the “pandemic period”.
 Currencies under consideration are the USD, Gold, and the     Bitcoin.

-    2. Provide simulated performances for each type of currency for both a “normal period” and a “pandemic period” to yield a forecast that will help illustrate which type of currency to invest in during “normal period” and a “pandemic period”.
+    ii) Provide simulated performances for each type of currency for both a “normal period” and a “pandemic period” to yield a forecast that will help illustrate which type of currency to invest in during “normal period” and a “pandemic period”.

-3. Provide a visualisation of the findings based on the analysis conducted.
+    iii) Provide a visualisation of the findings based on the analysis conducted.

 ## Hypothesis: